iappyx/iappyxOS/FAQ.md

 The receiver can rebuild shared apps in their own iappyxOS with their own icon and name.

+### What is the Showcase?
+The [Showcase](https://github.com/iappyx/iappyxOS-showcase) is a collection of community-built apps that you can browse and build directly inside iappyxOS.
+Go to Create → Showcase, pick an app, and build it.
+You can also submit your own apps — tap the menu on any app in My Apps → "Submit to Showcase" and a GitHub pull request is created automatically.

 ### Can generated apps receive push notifications?
 Yes, with setup.
 In the app's edit flow, expand "Advanced Settings" — you'll see the app's package name and a file picker for Firebase config.
 Create a free Firebase project at console.firebase.google.com, add an Android app with that package name, download `google-services.json`, and pick it.
 Rebuild the app.
 The AI can then use push notifications when you ask for them.